ulrikhaaland/MUSCO/docs/PROGRAM_RULES.md

                      │
                      ▼
           ┌──────────────────────────────┐
-          │ Has active programs?         │
+          │ Has programs with            │
+          │ status='done'?               │
           └──────────────────────────────┘
                 │              │
                Yes             No
                 │              │
                 ▼              ▼
     ┌─────────────────────┐   ┌─────────────────────┐
-    │ Select MOST RECENT  │   │ Select MOST RECENT  │
+    │ Select MOST RECENT  │   │ Show empty state    │
-    │ active program      │   │ program (any)       │
+    │ program (by         │   │ Prompt to create    │
-    │ (by updatedAt)      │   │ (by updatedAt)      │
+    │ updatedAt desc)     │   │ first program       │
     └─────────────────────┘   └─────────────────────┘
-                │              │
+                │
-                └──────┬───────┘
                 ▼
             ┌─────────────────────┐
             │  Navigate to        │
             │  /program page      │